stonea/C-Type-Deduction-Explorer/README.md

 # How the tool helps

 Briefly, this tool calls g++ with `-std=c++11` and extracts error messages to generate tables like the one below.
-Each row of the following table lists what C++11 deduces the value of `T and `x` to be when instantiating one of the following templates.
+Each row in the following table lists what C++11 deduces the value of `T` and `x` to be when instantiating one of the following templates.

 ``` c++